BREAKING NEWS: The Senate Refuses to Stop ATF's Pistol Brace Rule

 Frequently Asked Questions

-Did the US Senate stop the ATF's pistol brace rule?
+Why did the US Senate refuse to stop the ATF's pistol brace rule?

-The principle of separation of powers suggests that Congress, not executive agencies like the ATF, should be responsible for creating laws.
-Supporters of H.J.
-Res.
-44 argued that voting for it upheld this principle, regardless of one's stance on pistol braces themselves.
+The debate centers on the principle of separation of powers.
+Critics argue that Congress, not executive agencies like the ATF, should be responsible for creating laws, and that the ATF overstepped its authority with the pistol brace regulation.

-Senators Joe Manchin (D-WV) and Jon Tester (D-MT) were identified as potential Democratic crossovers whose votes could have helped pass H.J.
+Senators Joe Manchin (West Virginia) and Jon Tester (Montana) were identified as potential Democratic crossover votes on H.J.
 Res.
-44. However, both ultimately voted with their party, leading to the resolution's failure.
+44. Ultimately, both voted with their party, contributing to the resolution's failure in the Senate.

 Related News